zynksoftware/Zynk-Workflow/_docs/webCRM-Connector/webCRM-Organisation-XML.md

 | string | Advertising | `<Custom1 Name="Original Lead Source">Advertising</Custom1>` |

 ## Expandable Fields
-Related information linked to organisations are also included in the downloaded XML
+Related information linked to organisations are also included in the downloaded XML.

 ### MainContact
 _Read Only_